bsblabs/embed-for-vaadin/README.md

 At this stage the following can be customized:

- - `http.port`: the HTTP port the server listens to (an available port is taken by default)
+ - `server.port`: the HTTP port the server listens to (an available port is taken by default)
  - `context.path`: the context of the generated web application (by default, the *root* context)
  - `context.rootDir`: the root directory of the generated web application to serve static files such as CSS and images (not necessary, unless you want to use themes or static resources)
  - `server.await`: to block the thread that started the server (by default, *true*)
+ - `vaadin.widgetSet`: the name of a custom _WidgetSet_ to use for the application
+ - `vaadin.productionMode`: to enable or disable the production mode.
+Disabled by default so that debug features are available
+ - `open.browser`: to open the browser automatically at the proper url once the server has started

+When embedding a _component_, these extra options are also available:

 - `vaadin.theme`: the vaadin theme to apply to the generated application.
 Ignored if an application class is used (by default, *reindeer*)
+- `development.header`: to add a development header to the generated application.
+Right now, the development header allows you to shutdown the server and close the tab

-And this showcase how the API can be used to customize these settings
+This showcase how the API can be used to customize some of these settings:

         EmbedVaadin.forComponent(new Label("Hello World!"))
             .withContextPath("/foo")